chenxingqiang/jax-sklearn/doc/modules/compose.rst

                                   ('countvectorizer', CountVectorizer(),
                                    'title')])

-If :class:`~sklearn.compose.ColumnTransformer` is fitted with a dataframe and the dataframe only has string column names, then transforming a dataframe will use the column names to select the columns::
+If :class:`~xlearn.compose.ColumnTransformer` is fitted with a dataframe and the dataframe only has string column names, then transforming a dataframe will use the column names to select the columns::